-Why Are At Least Two Pilots Required on a Flight?
+Why There Are At Least Two Pilots on Your Flight

 The reason for every flight having at least two pilots is due to flight safety.
 A number of things can go wrong during a flight, including to the pilot and the plane itself.

 Let’s take a closer look at what can go wrong and how two pilots can help mitigate disaster.